 Why Credit Card?

 There are numerous reasons to go for buying a car using a credit card, as long as you are equipped to make the payment in full.
 The reasons are given here below.

 - It can be impractical and inconvenient to pay in actual cash.

 - No rewards can be earned.

 - If you go for paying with a cashier’s check, banks will charge a fee for issuing the check.

 But, if you are paying for your car with a credit card, you can earn rewards such as cash back, airline miles, or another type of reward offered by your card.
 Since you will have to shell out a huge amount to buy a car, using a credit card for this purpose will earn you a substantial reward.
 For instance, if you are buying a car for $20,000, and if your card has a 1% cash back policy, you will get back $200 from it.

 It is important to bear in mind that when you buy a car using a credit card, you have to have ready cash to pay the credit card bill when it is due.
-In case you do not have money, it does not make sense to buy your car using a credit card, as it comes across as one of the costly type of debt.
-If you get your car financed by a dealer, or get a loan from a bank or credit union, your rate of interests will be cheaper than the one on your credit card.
+In case you do not have money, it does not make sense to buy your car using a credit card, as it comes across as one of the most costly types of debt.
+If you get your car financed by a dealer or get a loan from a bank or credit union, your rate of interest will be cheaper than the one on your credit card.

 Can You Buy A Car With A Credit Card?